 “They remove a significant amount of administrative burden and provide an excellent service to the public at our community events."

-Allen Cunningham, Group Manager Public Safety with the Humberside Fire and Rescue Service said: “The Police/Fire volunteer partnership is now firmly established with in our tool box of options for supporting the organisation and helping to make our communities a safer place to live and work.
+Matt Sutcliffe, Group Manager Public Safety with the Humberside Fire and Rescue Service said: “The Police/Fire volunteer partnership is now firmly established with in our tool box of options for supporting the organisation and helping to make our communities a safer place to live and work.
 We continue to develop opportunities for volunteers and have develop a regional working group to set the standard and break new ground in Police/Fire volunteering.
 The commitment, dedication and professionalism of the volunteers is an absolute privilege to witness and support.
 It also important to recognise the life experience and skills the volunteers bring to our organisation.
 Volunteers are firmly embedded into the tapestry of work streams to ensure we are an effective organisation”.

 We greatly appreciate the assistance that our volunteers give to both services and like to say thank you on a more formal basis once a year at our annual Volunteer recognition evening.

 Where can I find out more information about Volunteering?

 For more information on volunteering please contact Joy Harvie, on (01482) 220723 or via email.

 Employer Supported Policing (ESP) is a partnership benefitting employers, their staff and the police service by releasing Special Constables and Police Support Volunteers to volunteer in the communities they serve.